Payne-in-Bahrain/u2_lesson_intro_to_full_stack/README.md

 Although the HTTP protocol is text-based, the content in the body can be binary, for example, images are typically transferred in a binary format.

+### Headers

+## What Are Headers?
+HTTP headers are like special notes that travel with your web requests and responses, providing instructions on how to handle the data.
+Headers can be compared to the address and instructions on an envelope accompanying your letter, or to specific requests like "no onions" when ordering food at a restaurant.

+## Common Headers:
+1. **Content-Type:**
+   - Specifies the type of data being sent, like labeling a package with its contents.

+2. **CORS (Cross-Origin Resource Sharing):**
+   - Acts like permissions, allowing or denying access to resources from different places.

+3. **Cache-Control:**
+   - Guides browsers and servers on how long they can store and reuse content.

+Understanding headers ensures smooth communication between browsers and servers, much like making sure your letter or package reaches its destination correctly.
+As you dive into web development, you'll naturally become more familiar with these helpful instructions.

 Imagine a conversation between you and a server:

 - The **Body** is like the package you exchange: